russmckendrick/records/content/albums/there-is-no-love-in-fluorescent-light-10994086/index.md

 ---
 title: "Stars - There Is No Love In Fluorescent Light"
-album_artist: "Stars"
+artist: "Stars"
-album_title: "There Is No Love In Fluorescent Light"
+album_name: "There Is No Love In Fluorescent Light"
 date: 2017-11-07
 release_id: "10994086"
 slug: "there-is-no-love-in-fluorescent-light-10994086"
+hideSummary: true
 cover:
     image: "there-is-no-love-in-fluorescent-light-10994086.jpg"
+    alt: "There Is No Love In Fluorescent Light by Stars"
+    caption: "There Is No Love In Fluorescent Light by Stars"
-tags: ["Rock", "Pop"]
+genres: ["Rock", "Pop"]
-hideSummary: true
+styles: ["Indie Rock", "Indie Pop", "Alternative Rock"]
 ---

 ## Tracklisting